 With options ranging from raunchy to family-friendly, there’s certainly a solid option for all tastes.

 You were likely introduced to Carrot Top by his series of commercials for 1-800-CALL-ATT, however, he has come a long way since, now headlining a comedy show at Luxor on the Las Vegas Strip.
 Carrot Top’s show feeds off of current events and uses props to leave your gut in agony.
-Earning 4.5/5 stars on Tripadvisor, Carrot Top easily ranks among best comedy shows in Las Vegas.
+Earning 4.5/5 stars on TripAdvisor after 2,650+ reviews, Carrot Top easily ranks among best comedy shows in Las Vegas.

 Menopause The Musical

 The perfect activity for a girls’ weekend, Menopause The Musical calls Harrah’s home and pokes fun at the changes that occur mid-life “leaving no topic untouched”.
-Earning 4.5/5 stars on TripAdvisor, Menopause ranks right up there among the top comedy shows on the Strip.
+Earning 4.5/5 stars on TripAdvisor after over 800 reviews, Menopause ranks right up there among the top comedy shows on the Strip.

 Another product of “America’s Got Talent”, Terry Fator won the whole thing in 2007 and now calls New York New York home on the Strip.
 Uniquely, the show leverages puppets, as Fator is a ventriloquist and singer that can emulate over 200 celebrity voices.
-Earning 4.5/5 stars on TripAdvisor, “Terry Fator: Who’s The Dummy Now” finds itself among the best comedy options in town.
+Earning 4.5/5 stars on TripAdvisor after 3,600+ reviews, “Terry Fator: Who’s The Dummy Now” finds itself among the best comedy options in town.

 Performing at Tropicana, Rich Little specializes in celebrity impersonations and has been dubbed “The man of 1,000 voices”.
-Highly regarded by fans, Rich Little is among to top comedy shows in Vegas earning 4.5/5 stars on TripAdvisor, at a palatable price point of under $50.
+Highly regarded by fans, Rich Little is among to top comedy shows in Vegas earning 4.5/5 stars on TripAdvisor after 160+ reviews, at a palatable price point of under $50.

 Marc Savard Comedy Hypnosis

 Located in the Miracle Mile Shops at Planet Hollywood, Comedy Hypnosis invites audience members on stage to be the hypnotized star of the show.
 Are you brave enough to volunteer?
-Fans are in agreement that this show packs a comedic punch awarding 4.5/5 stars on TripAdvisor.
+Over 1,100 fans are in agreement that this show packs a comedic punch awarding 4.5/5 stars on TripAdvisor.

 Billed as “Extremely Funny Hypnosis”, Kevin Lepine’s show at 4 Queens leverages audience participation to create a fresh product nightly.
-Although the show has only earned 4.5/5 stars on TripAdvisor, the price point is notably affordable at around $20.
+After 1,150+ reviews, the show has earned 4.5/5 stars on TripAdvisor and the price point is notably affordable at around $20.

 - Hypnosis Unleashed box office